AdaCore/ada_language_server/doc/settings.md

 ## relocateBuildTree
 That is, real object, library or exec directories are relocated to the current working directory or dir if specified.
-Ensure that it is full normalized patch ended with the directory separator.
+Ensure that it is full normalized path ended with the directory separator.
 ```javascript
     'relocateBuildTree': '/home/user/project/build/'
 ```